-To explain short the theory, thanks to the Java reflection it’s quite easy to produce automatic tests validating some contracts of your API.
+To explain shortly the theory, thanks to the Java reflection it’s quite easy to produce automatic tests validating some contracts of your API.

 Some examples: –

-toString() should never returns null or throws an Exception –
+toString() should never return null or throws an Exception –

 compareTo() methods have a long list of constraints – Reflexivity:

 o1.equals(o2) && o2.equals(o3) ⇒ o1.equals(o3) – Equals to null:

 o.equals(null) == false – It does not throw an exception

 I have done some tests and you can reach 50-60% of coverage quite easily.